 ¶19.
 Brothers, if anyone among you is led astray from the truth and someone turns him back,

-20. let him know that he who turns a sinner back from his wandering way will save a soul from death and will cover a multitude of sins.
+20.let him know that he who turns the sinner from his wandering way will save a soul from death and will cover a multitude of sins.